BrokenHead/Ques_from_Ms._Prissana/README.md

   tsc -w // make a ./ts folder to set as input target and make a ./dist folder to set as output target
 ```

-3rd, Strt Node js project and open Nodemon for detact file changes in .js file extension to make it complie when file had changes
+3rd, Start Node js project and open Nodemon for detact file changes in .js file extension to make it complie when file had changes
 ```
   npm init
   npm -i nodemon // add "dev": "nodemon ./ts/Question****.ts" to "scripts": in package.json for set detacting target